Conformal Prediction using Conditional Histograms: Asymptotic analysis

 \section{Asymptotic analysis}

 We prove here that the prediction intervals computed by CHR (Algorithm~\ref{alg:sc}) are asymptotically equivalent, as $n \to \infty$, to those of the oracle from~\eqref{eq:oracle-interval}--\eqref{eq:oracle-interval-int}, if the model $\hat{\pi}$ is consistent for $P_{Y \mid X}$ and a few other technical conditions are met.
 In particular, we analyze a slightly modified version of Algorithm~\ref{alg:sc} in which there is no randomization; this is theoretically more amenable and equivalent in spirit, although it may yield wider intervals in finite samples.
-Our theory relies on the additional Assumptions~\ref{assumption:iid}--\ref{assumption:smoothing}, explained below and stated formally in Section~\ref{sec:supp-proofs} (Supplementary Material).

-Assumption~\ref{assumption:iid} says the samples are i.i.d., which is stronger than exchangeability; this is the key to our concentration results.
-Assumption~\ref{assumption:consistency} is also crucial: the black-box model must estimate $P_{Y \mid X}$ consistently, in a sense analogous to that in~\cite{lei2018distribution,sesia2020comparison}.
-This assumption may be practically difficult to validate, but it can be justified by existing consistency results available for some models under suitable conditions, such as random forests~\cite{meinshausen2006quantile}.
-Further, Assumption~\ref{assumption:consistency} tells us the resolution $m$ of the partition of the $Y$ domain should grow with $n$ at a certain rate, and the resolution $T$ of the conformity scores $E_i$~\eqref{eq:conformity-function} should grow as $T_n = n$.
-Assumptions~\ref{assumption:regularity} and~\ref{assumption:unimodality} impose some regularity on $P_{Y \mid X}$, which must be continuous, with bounded density within a finite domain, and unimodal.
-These assumptions are technical and could be relaxed with more work.
-Assumption~\ref{assumption:smoothing} requires $\hat{\pi}$ to preserve the boundedness and unimodality of $P_{Y \mid X}$; this may be unnecessary, but is quite innocuous at this point.
-For simplicity, we assume the number of observations is $2n$, the test point is $(X_{2n+1}, Y_{2n+1})$, and $\mathcal{D}^{\mathrm{train}} = \mathcal{D}^{\mathrm{cal}} = n$, although different relative sample sizes would yield the same results.
+Our theory relies on the additional Assumptions~\ref{assumption:iid}--\ref{assumption:smoothing}, explained below and stated formally in Supplementary Section~\ref{sec:supp-proofs}. \begin{enumerate} \item The samples are i.i.d., which is stronger than exchangeability; this is the key to our concentration results. \item The black-box model estimates $P_{Y \mid X}$ consistently, in a sense analogous to that in~\cite{lei2018distribution,sesia2020comparison}.
+This assumption is crucial and may be practically difficult to validate in practice, but it can be justified by existing consistency results available for some models under suitable conditions, such as random forests~\cite{meinshausen2006quantile}.
+Further, the resolution $m$ of the partition of the $Y$ domain should grow with $n$ at a certain rate, and the resolution $T$ of the scores $E_i$ in~\eqref{eq:conformity-function} should grow as $T_n = n$. \item The true $P_{Y \mid X}$ is continuous and with bounded density within a finite domain.
+This assumption is technical and could be relaxed with more work. \item The true $P_{Y \mid X}$ is unimodal.
+This assumption is also technical and could be relaxed with more work. \item The estimated conditional histogram $\hat{\pi}$ preserves the boundedness and unimodality of $P_{Y \mid X}$; this assumption may be unnecessary but it is convenient and quite innocuous at this point given Assumptions~\ref{assumption:consistency}--\ref{assumption:unimodality}. \end{enumerate} For simplicity, we assume the number of observations is $2n$, the test point is $(X_{2n+1}, Y_{2n+1})$, and $\mathcal{D}^{\mathrm{train}} = \mathcal{D}^{\mathrm{cal}} = n$, although different relative sample sizes would yield the same results.